 This is when you suck up to everyone whose children you looked after.
 It says that you should have 2 references, but my suggestion is to have more than that.
 Your family does not count so what I did was have 3-5 references and one of them was family.
 You can add as many childcare hours as you want (as long as they are not made up) and add a reference where applicable.
 The more diverse your childcare hours are, the better the applications look when it comes to a family’s perspective.

 This was probably the hardest part of the application for me.
 In the beginning, it was because I didn’t like essays, now it’s like ugh, I have done this so many times, do I REALLY HAVE to do this??
 The answer is simple: Yes.
 This gives the family a front seat into your head and to see what you expect from them and what your real reason is for going to America.
 Is it to travel?
 Is it to sit in bed and watch Netflix every day?
 Obviously you will not say that to them but they can judge you by the way your letter is written, which is why this is the scary part for me.

 This is what the agency says when it comes to writing the essay

 “This should be more than 600 words long.
 Things to include are:

 - Who you are (your family and friends)

 - Discuss your childcare experience and the children you cared for.
 Explain why and how you enjoyed the experience and what you learned from it.

-- Tell them what you hope to gain from your experience on the program.
-What interests you about American families, children and culture?
+- Tell them what you hope to gain from your experience in the program.
+What interests you about American families, children, and culture?